October 7, 2024

 But you need to be proactive.
 If a creditor tries to garnish your bank account, you must prove that the funds are from protected sources.
 It’s a good idea to keep your disability benefits in a separate account to make this easier.
 While these protections are powerful, they don’t erase your debt.
 They just give you some breathing room to figure out your next steps without losing your lifeline.

-Living With Disabilities Is Already Challenging: Don’t Let Credit Card Debt Make it Worse
+Living With Disabilities Is Already Challenging: Don’t Let Credit Card Debt Make It Worse

 We get it.
 Credit card debt can feel like a heavy weight, making every day a bit harder.
 Life with a disability throws enough curveballs your way, and credit card debt shouldn’t be another one.
 McCarthy Law’s legal team is here to help you tackle your debt head-on.
 We can walk you through your options, from negotiating with credit card companies to learning about potential debt relief programs and how to get one step closer to them.